 There are also some practical measures you can implement to limit the amount of time you're spending with social media.
 One of them has to do with the number of devices you're using to access your account.
 Individuals who lack discipline may end up wasting a lot of time online if they're set up to access Facebook via phone, laptop, and iPad, as well as on a home computer.
 On the other hand, more effective time managers may actually save time by using a smart phone to log on during less-intrusive moments, such as while sitting in the doctor's waiting room.
 The key is to use the devices to serve your purposes and strategies rather than allowing them to dominate you.

-If you have further questions or think it might be helpful to discuss these ideas at greater length with a member of our staff, we'd like to invite you to call Focus on the Family's Counseling Department.
+If you have further questions or think it might be helpful to discuss these ideas at greater length with a member of our staff, we'd like to invite you to call our Counseling department for a free consultation.
 Our trained counselors will be happy to help you in any way they can.
-You can reach one of them for a free consultation Monday through Friday between 6:00 a.m. and 8:00 p.m.
-Mountain time at 855-771-HELP (4357).
-The Family Help Center staff member who answers the phone will arrange for a licensed counselor to call you back.
-One of them will be in touch just as soon as they're able.